Ceramic Dictionary

 es: MOLDE: 7 Bastidor

-Mold frames are four pieces of wood the same size with flat metal hooks at one end, to attach one wall to another and form a square or rectangle.
+Mold frames are four pieces of wood of the same size, each with a flat metal hook at one end, to attach one wall to another and form a square or rectangle.
 They are used for building up molds and forming clay into squares.

 ca: MOTLLE: 8 De tall